umbraco/rfcs/cms/0000-proteus-block-editor.md

 ## Summary

-We would like to find a global, structured and standard solution for storing structured data in complex Umbraco editors.
-That includes how the Grid-editor / DocType Grid Editor (DTGE) / LeBlender Editor, Nested / Stacked / Inner Content editors etc, must manipulate and store data.
+We would like to define a standard for storing structured data as a foundation for complex Umbraco editors, such as Grid-editor / DocType Grid Editor (DTGE) / LeBlender Editor, Nested / Stacked / Inner Content editors, etc.

 This project has the codename [Proteus](https://en.wikipedia.org/wiki/Proteus), named after the Greek god whom was "capable to assume many forms"; and that is exactly what we want to achieve with this RFC.

 **The short term goals are:**
-- Standardizes the way we store Umbraco elements.
+- Standardise the way we utilise Umbraco elements
+- Provide a standard for separating content from presentation data within complex editors
-- Having a core framework for element manipulation to eventually implement packages like: Grid, Nested Content or other Element oriented packages (out-of-scope for this RFC).
+- Having a core framework for element manipulation to eventually implement packages like: Grid, Nested Content or other `PublishedElement` oriented packages (out-of-scope for this RFC)
 - Make sure that all the content is structured, easy to manipulate, predictable and indexed properly.

 **The long term goals are:**